rickqinj/arduinorepo/LCD1602Scrolling/README.md

   lcd.backlight();
 }
 void loop() {
-  lcd.setCursor(0,0);
+  //set the cursor start point.
+From the first line first cell. lcd.setCursor(0,0);
   lcd.print(txt1);
-  lcd.setCursor(15, 1);
+  //Re-set the cursor at the 2nd line last cell(15th). lcd.setCursor(15, 1);
   for (int pos = 0; pos < 16; pos++) {
-    lcd.print(txt2[pos]);
+    //get the char accordingly from the char array, and print. lcd.print(txt2[pos]);
-    lcd.scrollDisplayLeft();
+    //shift the char to the one cell left. lcd.scrollDisplayLeft();
     delay(300);
   }